MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 - Adding numbered small steps inside a step can sometimes help, but don’t be afraid to create separate steps for easier reading.

-- When you’re done writing a step, be sure to click outside of the text box to activate autosave.
+- When you’re done writing a step, be sure to move the cursor outside of the text box to activate autosave.

 ### Import your own custom 3D objects to add to the 3D parts list

-You can import your own 3D objects to add to the **3D parts** list, and then assign parts to a step.
+You can import your own custom 3D objects to add to the **3D parts** list, and then assign parts to a step.

 To import your own 3D objects: